astr0n0mer/digital-garden/pages/macprefs.md

 	  # You might need to run this
 	  # mkdir -p $HOME/Library/LaunchAgents/

-	  # add the following line to your shell startup file
+	  # set your backup location, preferably in your shell startup file
 	  export MACPREFS_BACKUP_DIR="$HOME/.config/macos"
 	  macprefs
 	  ```